iodigital-com/io-technology/data/blog/the-future-of-page-transitions-with-shared-element-transitions.md

 }
 ```

 The default transition the API creates is a simple fade.
-I created a small codepen example that just toggles between a card view and a detail view by toggling the display style.
+I created a small CodePen example that just toggles between a card view and a detail view by toggling the display style.

 <div className="md:-mx-32 my-4">
   <div className="relative aspect-w-16 aspect-h-9 border">